blackpost38/react-digit-input/README.md

-# react-number-input
+# react-digit-input
-Input component for number
+Input component for digit